LewisDyer/StochasticGames/timelog.md

 01/02/21 | 3.5 hours | Refactored dissertation template to only show chapters I'm working on (plus dummy intro to fix page numbering).
 Started preprocessing, currently completed all formula definitions.
 Added questions for supervisor meeting
 02/02/21 | 1 hour | Added minutes from supervisor meeting.
-03/02/21 | 1 hour | Refactored background work in dissertation, added environments and moved chess example 04/02/21 | 0.5 hours | Discussed troubleshooting model with Gethin, refactored to CSG with independent player labels.
-Found possible solution to state space issue, will include during preprocessing work
+03/02/21 | 1 hour | Refactored background work in dissertation, added environments and moved chess example 04/02/21 | 1 hour | Discussed troubleshooting model with Gethin, refactored to CSG with independent player labels.
+Found possible solution to state space issue, will include during preprocessing work.
+Decided to change TSG definition to DTMC, should link better with future definitions
+05/02/21 | 0.5 hours | Finished reworking TSG definition to DTMC.
+Started writing about probabilistic model checking, but realised this would fit better in the introduction